Meeting Time: October 13, 2020 at 2:30pm MST

 • Default_avatar

-Jasmine Johnson over 3 years ago
+Jasmine Johnson about 4 years ago

 If the civilian oversight policy doesn’t have independent investigations and community participation in the policy writing, we’re asking Council to delay the vote until they get it right and honor our clear demands.
 Something is NOT better than nothing when our lives are on the line.